-Swine Flu Swine Flu Handout
+Swine Flu Handout

 The Pandemic H1N1 influenza is now well established in Orange County and across the United States.
 Surveillance efforts remain focused primarily on patients who are hospitalized and fatalities to monitor for evidence of increasing virulence in the virus.
-As this influenza surveillance is not populations and therefore is not a reliable indicator of influenza activity in the community, Orange County Health Care Agency’s reporting will now be specific to hospitalized and fatal Pandemic H1N1 Influenza cases consistent with California Department of Public Health recommendations.
+As this influenza surveillance is not measured by specific population and therefore is not a reliable indicator of influenza activity in the community, Orange County Health Care Agency’s reporting will now be specific to hospitalized and fatal Pandemic H1N1 Influenza cases consistent with California Department of Public Health recommendations.

 Priorities for influenza testing focus on: